North American Environmental Atlas: Map Information

 Information included in the Atlas includes accurate, seamless maps, documentation, and geospatial data that crosses political borders.
 This data is displayed as series of interactive map layers in an easy to use map viewer format.
 Most layers in the North American Environmental Atlas are at a scale of 1:1:10,000,000 or finer.

 The variety of layers in the Atlas continues to expand in order to support analysis of environmental conditions.
 Increasingly, data are being made compatible with tools such as Google Earth and ArcGis On-line/Arc Explorer.
-The entire collection of maps, data, and downloadable files is available for free online at the CEC website.
+The entire collection of maps, data, and downloadable files is available online.